This article was updated by the Great British Mag content team on 12 October 2021

 Table manners vary all over the world.
 From slurping to burping, each country has different ideas about how one should act during a meal.
 Although formal occasions have their own rules, you should remember to eat at a relaxed pace, put your cutlery down between bites and never talk with your mouth full.

 Sometimes even Brits find it difficult to know how much to tip a server in cafes and restaurants, or if they should tip anything at all.
 Always check your bill after your meal.
 If it reads “service not included” then this means that you can leave a tip for the person that served you and the amount is at your discretion.
 If the service was good, it is customary to add an extra ten per cent on top of the bill total.
 Many Brits tip taxi drivers and hairdressers too, but the exact amount is the customer’s preference.

-Using mobile phones in public
+6) Using mobile phones in public

 No guide to etiquette would be complete without mentioning the Brits’ love of apologising.
-Although one would expect to say sorry for stepping on a shopper’s toe or bumping into a passer-by, many will be surprised to find when two Brits engaged in a stand-off, both will offer their apologies for being in the other’s way.
+Although one would expect to say sorry for stepping on a shopper’s toe or bumping into a passer-by, many will be surprised to find that when two Brits engage in a stand-off, both will offer their apologies for being in the other’s way.
 They don’t care who is at fault.
 Apologising is a default reaction to many of life’s little incidents.
 This is a quirk Brits are famed for!